-I don’t usually blog about blogging, but since many of you have mentioned starting a money-making blog as one of your goals this year, I wanted to share some tips that have helped me succeed.
+I don’t usually blog about blogging, but since it has made a huge impact in our finances (what I normally blog about), I share some blogging insights every now and then.
+I’ve had many of you reach out to me about starting a blog too, so I wanted to share some tips that have helped me succeed over the years.

 To help you get started on the right foot, here are 16 simple tips to creating a successful money-making blog:

 1- Come up with an awesome blog name.

 Here are a few things you’ll want to keep in mind when you come up with your name:

 - Easy to remember — You want people coming back and telling their friends, right?

 - Easy to spell — Avoid cutesy spellings that could be confusing.

 - Not too long — This goes along with easy to remember, but also easy to read as a website address.